Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks: Introduction

 Given the above discussions and the systematic comparison in TABLE~\ref{tab:related_work_comparison}, we summarize the following three key challenges that remain insufficiently addressed in the current literature: \begin{itemize} \item First, given the heterogeneous nature of multi-modal sensing data (e.g., camera, LiDAR, radar, and GPS) and the rapidly changing vehicular environment, how can the system effectively fuse these diverse modalities to support accurate and adaptive beamforming decisions?
 This requires not only unified representation learning across spatially and semantically distinct modalities, but also fusion strategies that are robust to sensor noise and modality inconsistency.

-\item Second, given the limited computational resources of mobile edge devices such as RSUs, how can complex multi-modal deep learning models be efficiently deployed for real-time inference?
+\item Second, given the latency constraints of beamforming tasks and the computational constraints of RSUs, how can complex multi-modal deep learning models be efficiently deployed for real-time inference?
 This issue is further complicated by the fact that high-performing models typically employ large-scale architectures and multi-stage fusion pipelines, which introduce significant inference latency and render them unsuitable for delay-sensitive communication tasks.

 \item Third, how can robust beamforming be ensured when sensor inputs are missing due to environmental disturbances, sensor failures, or the absence of certain sensing modalities?
 This challenge is particularly critical in real-world deployments where sensor availability cannot be guaranteed, requiring the system to adaptively compensate for missing inputs without compromising performance or requiring retraining.